Top 10 Volunteer Retention Strategies that Actually Work

 - How can you show that you genuinely care about your volunteers as individuals?

-As a busy volunteer coordinator, it’s only natural that your mind will be pulled in a million different directions throughout the day, and you won’t always be able to exude positivity.
+As a busy Volunteer Coordinator, it’s only natural that your mind will be pulled in a million different directions throughout the day, and you won’t always be able to exude positivity.
 That’s where your nonprofit’s team members can step up and help foster a positive culture.
+Consider sending out staff-wide emails ahead of your volunteers’ days in the office to provide a little reminder to say hi, engage them in conversation, and thank them for dedicating their time to your nonprofit.

 3. Make The Effort Worth Your Volunteers’ Time

-There are few things a person can give that are more valuable than their time.
-Even if a volunteer is initially showing up to fulfill a requirement, their time should still be appreciated all the same!!
+There are few things a person can give that are more valuable than their time, and your volunteers want to feel the time they spend helping your organization is meaningful.
+Even if a volunteer is working with your nonprofit to fulfill a requirement for school or work, their time should still be appreciated all the same.

-To make a volunteer’s shift worthwhile, you’ll first want to make sure that you are providing all the tools and instructions they’ll need before arriving.
+To make a volunteer’s shift worthwhile, make sure to provide all the tools and instructions they’ll need before arriving.
 This will prevent them from having to wait for help before they can get started.
 It is also important to make sure there is enough work for each volunteer to do before they show up.
-Always have a plan B in case you over-book a shift by accident, and give extra volunteers the option of helping out in another way.
+Always have a plan B in case you over-book a shift by accident, and give extra volunteers the option of helping out in other ways.

-Be sure to match volunteers with meaningful tasks that align with their skill sets or that you think they’ll actually have fun with.
+Your organization will likely have several tasks for volunteers that your nonprofit needs to have completed but are less than thrilling for volunteers.
+When scheduling your volunteers, try balancing these seemingly mundane but necessary tasks alongside more dynamic, meaningful ones that align with their skill sets or that you think they’ll actually have fun with.
+For example, you might schedule a team of volunteers to spend the first half of their shift helping write and mail donation requests, then schedule them to get outside and work in your community garden for the second half.
 When you give people ways to contribute that they personally enjoy or feel that they’re qualified to do, they’re much more likely to have a positive experience.

 4. Stay Flexible